 Strike disrupts normal life in Kashmir

-Reports of complete shutdown were also received from other districts of the valley.
+They said similar reports were received from other district headquarters of the valley.